Lucky iron fish

-Lucky iron fish are fish-shaped cast iron ingots used to provide dietary supplementation of iron to individuals affected by iron-deficiency anaemia.
+Lucky iron fish are fish-shaped cast iron ingots used to provide dietary supplementation of iron to individuals affected by iron-deficiency anemia.
 The ingots are placed in a pot of boiling water to leach elemental iron into the water and food.
 They were developed in 2008 by Canadian health workers in Cambodia, and in 2012 a company, The Lucky Iron Fish Project, was formed to develop the iron fish on a larger scale, promote them among rural areas, and distribute them to non-governmental organization partners.

 Research published in 2017 found that the iron ingot had no effect on anemia caused by factors other than iron deficiency.
-It therefore is not recommended for use in Cambodia and other countries where the majority of anaemia is not due to iron deficiency and the prevalence of genetic hemoglobin disorders is high.
+It was therefore not recommended for use in Cambodia and other countries where the majority of anaemia is not due to iron deficiency and the prevalence of genetic hemoglobin disorders is high.

 Motivation

-About 60% of pregnant Cambodian women are anemic as a result of dietary iron deficiency, resulting in premature labour and childbirth hemorrhaging.
+About 60% of pregnant Cambodian women are (as of 2010) anemic as a result of dietary iron deficiency, resulting in premature labour and childbirth hemorrhaging.
 Babies have an increased incidence of brain development problems.
 Iron deficiency is the "most widespread nutritional disorder" in Cambodia, affecting 44% of the population and resulting in a GDP loss of about $70 billion annually.

-Cast-iron cookware is known to transmit iron to food through cooking, but the cost to obtain it is prohibitive for individuals living in poverty in rural Cambodia.
+Cast-iron cookware is known to transmit iron to food through cooking, but the cost to obtain it is prohibitive for impoverished people in rural Cambodia.

 Development

 University of Guelph student Christopher Charles received a grant to conduct epidemiological health research in Cambodia from the Canadian International Development Agency (CIDA) after completing an undergraduate degree in biomedical science.
 The research group distributed an iron disc to women in the village, asking them to place the disc in their pot while making soup or boiling water.
 The women were reluctant to use the chunk of iron while cooking, and "almost no one used it".
 Charles stated that it was a "challenge in social marketing".
 Several weeks before returning to Canada to start his Master's program, Charles called his doctoral advisor Alastair Summerlee to postpone his hormone research project.
 Summerlee told him to focus his research on preventing iron deficiency anemia, which eventually "spiralled into a PhD project".

 Charles and others distributed iron ingots in the shape of a lotus flower, but that was also rejected by the villagers.
 During discussions with village elders, Charles learned about a fish species deemed a symbol of good luck, health, and happiness in local folklore.
-The group created fish-shaped iron ingots, which were received more positively by the villagers and led to immediate increases in blood iron levels amongst the villagers.
+The group created fish-shaped iron ingots, which the villagers were more willing to use.
+Initial results suggested this was followed by a decrease in anemia levels among the villagers.
 Charles would later state that "You can have the best treatment in the world, but if people won’t use it, it won't matter."